Homepage

 Example usage:

 /* In this example a callback function is being assigned as the task tag.
-First define the callback function - this must have type pdTASK_HOOK_CODE as per this example. */ static portBASE_TYPE prvExampleTaskHook( void * pvParameter ) { /* Perform some action - this could be anything from logging a value, updating the task state, outputting a value, etc. */ return 0; } /* Now define the task that sets prvExampleTaskHook as its hook/tag value.
-This is in fact registering the task callback, as described on the xTaskCallApplicationTaskHook() documentation page. */ void vAnotherTask( void *pvParameters ) { /* Register our callback function. */ vTaskSetApplicationTaskTag( NULL, prvExampleTaskHook ); for( ;; ) { /* Rest of task code goes here. */ } } /* As an example use of the hook (callback) we can get the kernel to call the hook function of each task that is being switched out during a reschedule. */ #define traceTASK_SWITCHED_OUT() xTaskCallApplicationTaskHook( pxCurrentTCB, 0 )
+First define the callback function - this must have type TaskHookFunction_t as per this example. */ static BaseType_t prvExampleTaskHook( void * pvParameter ) { /* Perform some action - this could be anything from logging a value, updating the task state, outputting a value, etc. */ return 0; } /* Now define the task that sets prvExampleTaskHook as its hook/tag value.
+This is in fact registering the task callback, as described on the xTaskCallApplicationTaskHook() documentation page. */ void vAnotherTask( void *pvParameters ) { /* Register our callback function. */ vTaskSetApplicationTaskTag( NULL, prvExampleTaskHook ); for( ;; ) { /* Rest of task code goes here. */ } } /* As an example use of the hook (callback) we can get the RTOS kernel to call the hook function of each task that is being switched out during a reschedule. */ #define traceTASK_SWITCHED_OUT() xTaskCallApplicationTaskHook( pxCurrentTCB, 0 )